near/near-analytics/CONTRIBUTING.md

 ### General

 - The statistics should be general enough; it should be possible to reuse the collected data for other needs;
-- Use intuitive naming; naming should suit well with the one we use at other Near projects;
+- Use intuitive naming; naming should suit well with the one we use at other NEAR projects;
 - Write the documentation if it helps to understand the code; especially, write the documentation if you propose new entities.

 ### SQL